deeptibhegde/AttentivePrototypeSFUDA/README.md

-# AttentivePrototypeSFUDA
-Official implementation for the paper "Attentive Prototypes for Source-free Unsupervised Domain Adaptive 3D Object Detection"
+# Official implementation for the paper "Attentive Prototypes for Source-free Unsupervised Domain Adaptive 3D Object Detection"